 The NOP directs federal executive agencies with existing management and protection responsibilities over ocean, coastal, and Great Lakes resources to implement, to the extent practicable, those recommendations under the coordination of a National Ocean Council to strengthen ocean governance and coordination.

-The framework has three main components - the first being the coordination component found within the National Ocean Council.
-The National Ocean Council is charged with implementing the NOP and coordinating with its members.
-Membership of the National Ocean Council includes the following entities:
+The framework had three main components - the first being the coordination component found within the National Ocean Council.
+The National Ocean Council was charged with implementing the NOP and coordinating with its members.
+Membership of the National Ocean Council included the following entities:

-The second component to the NOP is found in the nine National Priority Objectives.
-These objectives are the substantive ways the federal government will implement the NOP through actions they take in fulfilling existing responsibilities to protect and manage the oceans, coasts, and Great Lakes.
+The second component to the NOP was found in the nine National Priority Objectives.
+These objectives outlined the substantive ways the federal government would implement the NOP through actions they take in fulfilling existing responsibilities to protect and manage the oceans, coasts, and Great Lakes.